 Free Legal Advice

-Appalachian State University offers guidance and free legal advise and is provided by our Director of Off-Campus and Community Relations.
+Appalachian State University offers guidance and free legal advise to all enrolled students.
 To schedule an appointment call the Office of the Dean of Students at 828-262-8284.

 For more information visit: legalclinic.appstate.edu/